bernotlab/BernotLab.github.io/_pages/profiles.md

 layout: profiles
 permalink: /profiles/
 title: People
 description: Members of the Bernot Lab.
-Scroll to the bottom for info on joining the team!
+Scroll to the bottom for info on joining the team.
 nav: true
 nav_order: 5